Getting a Handle on Hanger

 The physiological need is hoisted up the list of priorities.

-This is all aligned with the fact that the brain is a prediction machine, combining prior knowledge with current understanding.
-This prediction-heavy function is fundamental to, well, staying alive.
-When we first feel hunger, we are far from malnourished and – despite what your more dramatic friends might say – not starving.
-But that doesn’t mean that it the hunger sensation feels anything less than essential.
-It is.
+When we first feel hunger, we are far from malnourished and – despite what your more dramatic friends might say – not “starving.”
+But that doesn’t mean that the hunger sensation feels any less than essential.
+It is essential.
 If this sensation goes unaddressed for too long, malnourishment and starvation will eventually be on the table.
 So body and mind combine forces and motivate you to eat.

 The interplay of physical state and psychological processing is where meaning is made.
 The hungry person is just trying to make sense of their sensations.
 Easier said than done.